ohollmen/DPUT/README.md

 Return instance reference.
-The retry options can be passed either with keyword -style convention or as a perl hash(ref) as argument
+The retry options can be passed either with keyword -style convention or as a perl hash(ref) as argument:

     new Retrier('cnt' => 5);
     new Retrier({'cnt' => 5});

 ## $retrier->run($callback)
-Run the operational callback ('cnt') number of times Callback is passed as first argument.
+Run the operational callback ('cnt') number of times to successfully execute it.
+Callback is passed as first argument.
 See Retrier constructor for retry params ('cnt','delay',...)
 Return (perl style) true value for success, false for failure.